wycg22/Bosch-Programming-Challenge/README.md

 pip install Pillow numpy
 ```
 ## Usage
 This utility takes a PNG input of the original logo and a **string** input of the HEX or RGB color code (the supported input formats can be found below).
 There is also an optional input parameter for the output file name.
+The output PNG will be located in the same directory as the input PNG unless a directory is specified using the optional output filname parameter.

 ### Basic Commands
 ```bash